-Find the the right gear.
+Find the right gear.
 When it comes to family camping comfort and ease are the two most important things.
-If you will be camping with small children you will need gear that is very different to the gear you would need if you where backpacking on your own.
+If you will be camping with small children you will need gear that is very different from the gear you would need if you were backpacking on your own.
 Opt for an easy to pitch tent and choose a tent that has space for at least two more people than the number of family members camping.
-Inflatable mattresses and cots are a good option for first time campers and fun sleeping bags will go a long way to motivate the kids.
+Inflatable mattresses and cots are a good option for first-time campers and fun sleeping bags will go a long way to motivate the kids.
 If you have the opportunity to borrow equipment from a friend or family member before you buy that may give you an idea of what you want and do not want before you commit to buying it.

 Check the weather.
 This might seem obvious but double check the weather before you leave and make sure you have everything you need.
 Remember that 50 degrees Fº while sleeping outdoors feels a lot colder so be well prepared for cold weather, warm weather or rain.

 Get the kids involved.
-From packing to pitching the tent and helping prepare food kids can be a lot of help and helping out will also make them feel important, boost their self esteem and promote independence.
+From packing to pitching the tent and helping prepare food kids can be a lot of help and helping out will also make them feel important, boost their self-esteem and promote independence.
 You can start out by getting them to help you pack with camping packing lists you can also get them involved by asking them about their idea on what to do, what to eat etc. and taking that feedback into account when planning your camping trip.
 Once at the campground assigns chores to every member of the family, simple things like gathering wood, keeping the tent clean, washing the dishes, etc. and praise them for their work.

 Don’t forget the fun element.
 From roasting marshmallows on a campfire to playing games like camping scavenger hunts and geocaching.
-For our first camping trip we bought some head lamps and glow sticks which the kids loved to play with during the dark nights.
+For our first camping trip, we bought some headlamps and glow sticks which the kids loved to play with during the dark nights.
 We also took a couple of simple toys like a frisbee, paddle ball or a ball.
 If the weather is hot toys for water play are always a big hit.